wenhaoy-0428/Docs/FrontEnd/IOS/swift/swiftUINotes.md

 To enable the subview to modify the state’s stored value, pass a Binding instead， [by using the `$ prefix` to access a binding to the state.](https://developer.apple.com/documentation/swiftui/state#Share-state-with-subviews)

+> $ prefix is owned by property wrapper, check for swift notes.

 ## @Binding